Surnet/swagger-jsdoc/README.md

 Definition object maps to [OpenAPI object](https://swagger.io/specification/#oasObject).
 This is where you would add information about your API and any root-level properties.
 Definition object is a required parameter.

-Input APIs are any files which you pass as arguemnts to the program in order to extract information about your API.
+Input APIs are any files which you pass as arguments to the program in order to extract information about your API.
 For instance, these could be `.js` files with JSDoc comments or `.yaml` files directly.
 This parameter is also required.

 There are a few ways by which you can pass these 2 required arguments: